juju/docs/src/en/help-azure.md

 After entering the code the web site should show 'Microsoft Azure Cross-platform Command Line Interface'.
 Press the 'Continue' button.

+The resulting page will ask you to "Pick an account".
+This is just the email address that you've associated with your Azure account.
+Click on it.

+You are now logged in to your Azure account.

 ### Import the credentials

 Back on the command line, the output from `az login` should now display your